Sauteed Lemon Pepper Chicken

 Trust me, this will be your go-to recipe for chicken dinners!
 Here's how you can make it in just half an hour, including prep time:

-1. Prep the coating and chicken: Combine flour, lemon pepper seasoning, and red pepper flakes in a small bowl.
-Cut the chicken into one-inch chunks, ensuring they are close to the same size so they cook evenly.
+Combine the flour, lemon pepper seasoning, and red pepper flakes in a small bowl.
+Toss the chicken until every piece is lightly coated.

-3. Sear the chicken: Heat the olive oil in a large skillet over medium-high heat.
-Add the chicken in a single layer and cook for 4-5 minutes until golden brown.
-Do not overcrowd the skillet for better browning.
-Flip and cook for 3-4 minutes until fully cooked and golden brown on both sides.
-Remove and set aside, tenting with foil to keep warm.
+Heat olive oil in a large skillet over medium-high heat.
+Add the chicken in a single layer and cook until golden.
+Flip and cook until cooked through.
+Remove the chicken and tent with foil to keep warm.

 Recipe Variations